The Nash-Williams orientation theorem for graphs with countably many ends

-Recall that the \emph{Strong orientation theorem} of Nash-Williams says that every finite multigraph admits a well-balanced orientation of the whole graph \cite{nash1960orientations}.
+Recall that the \emph{Strong orientation theorem} of Nash-Williams says that every finite graph admits a well-balanced orientation of the whole graph \cite{nash1960orientations}.
 Again, it is known that every consistent orientation of a closed Eulerian subgraph extends to a well-balanced orientation \cite[Corollary~2]{kiraly2006simultaneous}.
 As our last ingredient, we observe that Nash-Williams's original proof for the orientation theorem also yields the same extension property for all open Eulerian partial orientations.

-\begin{thm} Let $G$ be a finite multigraph and $H \subseteq G$ an open or closed Eulerian subgraph.
-Then any consistent orientation $\vec H$ of $H$ can be extended to a well-balanced orientation of $G$. \end{thm} \begin{proof} An \emph{odd vertex pairing} of a finite multigraph $G=(V,E)$ is a partition $P$ of the vertices of odd-degree in $G$ into sets of size two.
-Interpreting $P$ as edges, we obtain an Eulerian multigraph $G' = (V,E')$ where $E' = E \, \dot\cup \, P$.
+\begin{thm} Let $G$ be a finite graph and $H \subseteq G$ an open or closed Eulerian subgraph.
+Then any consistent orientation $\vec H$ of $H$ can be extended to a well-balanced orientation of $G$. \end{thm} \begin{proof} An \emph{odd vertex pairing} of a finite graph $G=(V,E)$ is a partition $P$ of the vertices of odd-degree in $G$ into sets of size two.
+Interpreting $P$ as edges, we obtain an Eulerian graph $G' = (V,E')$ where $E' = E \, \dot\cup \, P$.
 Then $H \subseteq G \subseteq G'$.
-Nash-Williams showed in \cite{nash1960orientations}*{Theorem~2} that every multigraph $G = (V,E)$ has an odd-vertex pairing $P$ such that for every two $x,y \in V$ and every bipartition $(X,Y)$ of $V$ with $x \in X$ and $y \in Y$ holds:
+Nash-Williams showed in \cite{nash1960orientations}*{Theorem~2} that every graph $G = (V,E)$ has an odd-vertex pairing $P$ such that for every two $x,y \in V$ and every bipartition $(X,Y)$ of $V$ with $x \in X$ and $y \in Y$ holds: